-about the importance of attendance and offers support to work the student and family to improve overall attendance.

-- Attendance rewards and incentives have been developed to improve our communities value on regular school attendance. - Our wellbeing and learning support team have developed a planned approach including supports available to support staff and student wellbeing and attendance. - The Yr 6 transition team works with local feeder schools to develop a program that supports students to successfully integrate into Stage 4. - Students are supported through smaller class sizes and connection will external agencies. as they transition from Stage 4 into Stage 5. - The school assists students to make informed decisions based on data about their options heading into Stage 6 and beyond. - A school funded Year 6 into 7 transition coordinator develops and fosters positive Community of Schools (CoS) partnerships to improve transition. - All students, including those with special needs are involved in transition days, KLA days and discovery days before commencing high school. - Staff from each faculty develop ind deliver transition lesson for our Year 6 students. - Middle school classes established and operate with Primary trained teachers to ensure students are stage appropriate in literacy and numeracy before commencing stage 5. - Careers advisors have developed an "Exit Survey" for Years 10,11 and 12 as they transition out of school into the workforce and or further study.
+- HT Well being and attendance communications effectively with families about the importance of attendance and offers support to work the student and family to improve overall attendance. - Attendance rewards and incentives have been developed to improve our communities value on regular school attendance. - Our wellbeing and learning support team have developed a planned approach including supports available to support staff and student wellbeing and attendance. - Well being hub constructed and operational for further support of families and students needs - Ongoing evaluation of each of the transition processes between stages. - An integrated approach between support agencies is established as a connected school. - A school funded Year 6 into 7 transition coordinator develops and fosters positive Community of Schools (CoS) partnerships to improve transition. - All students, including those with special needs are involved in transition days, KLA days and discovery days before commencing high school. - Staff from each faculty develop ind deliver transition lesson for our Year 6 students. - Middle school classes continued and operate with Primary trained teachers to ensure students are stage appropriate in literacy and numeracy before commencing stage 5. - Careers advisors have developed an "Exit Survey" for Years 10,11 and 12 as they transition out of school into the workforce and or further study w=especially the tracking of our Aboriginal school leavers. - Student Support Officer (SSO) and Senior Leader Community Engagement (SLCE) continue to liaise and access services for inter agencies to better support our students and families needs.
+Wellbeing hub used for external allied health services to provided on-site support for students